These are the items we have found. If you don't find it, write to us.

-Originally published in 1971, Tulsa It is a seminal work of documentary photography and American counterculture.
-Through 64 black and white images, Larry Clark portrays the lives of Midwestern youth in the 1960s, depicting scenes of violence, drug use, and relationships marked by marginalization.
-Considered a direct and unfiltered testimony, the book generated controversy for its raw honesty and has become a touchstone for understanding the social and cultural changes of the era.
+Originally published in 1971, Tulsa is a fundamental work of documentary photography and the American counterculture.
+Through 64 black-and-white images, Larry Clark portrays the life of Midwestern youth in the sixties, showing scenes of violence, drug use, and relationships marked by marginality.
+Considered a direct and unfiltered testimony, the book sparked controversy for its rawness and honesty and has become a reference for understanding the social and cultural changes of the era.

-Far from the idealized image of American suburbia, Clark reveals the hidden life behind the facades: guns, drugs, and sex are part of the daily routine for a group of young people who, at first glance, seem ordinary.
-The work, strongly autobiographical, documents the experiences of his circle of friends over three years, offering an unprecedented "insider" perspective.
-While photographers like Robert Frank explored the United States as external observers, Clark provides an internal viewpoint that combines documentary style with the visual narrative of classic photo essays, but with an intimacy and rawness that would influence subsequent generations.
+Far from the ideal of American suburbs, Clark reveals the hidden life behind the facades: weapons, drugs, and sex are part of the daily life of a group of young people who, at first glance, would seem ordinary.
+The work, strongly autobiographical, documents for three years the experiences of his circle of friends, offering an unprecedented “inside” perspective until then.
+While photographers like Robert Frank explored the United States as external observers, Clark provides an internal view that combines the style of documentary with the visual narrative of classic photo essays, but with an intimacy and rawness that would influence later generations.

-The influence of Tulsa It has been decisive in contemporary photography, along with the work of authors such as Nan Goldin, and is considered a milestone within so-called intimate photography.
+The influence of Tulsa has been decisive in contemporary photography, along with the work of authors such as Nan Goldin, and it is considered a milestone within the so-called intimate photography.

 - Título